mrxdst/webtorrent-mpv-hook/README.md

 # Specify the node command to use.
 # Usefull if the command is called nodejs on your system.
 node_path=node

+# The same text style options as in stats.conf is also available.
 ```